 - Retirement accounts

-- Businesses you or your spouse own
+- Businesses owned by you and/or your spouse

 - Stock options